TheMisinformationGame/MisinformationGame/README.md

 ![The Misinformation Game](docs/assets/img/banner.png)
 ------------------------------------------------------
-# IMPORTANT NOTICE: Please note that the Misinformation Game was updated on the 21/09/2023 to remove a bug.
-If you are currently using a version earlier than v2.2.2, please update to the newest version of the Game before running experiments using the feed mode.
 The Misinformation Game is a social-media simulator built to study how people interact with information on social-media.
 To achieve this, The Misinformation Game simulates a social-media feed for